Disability Discrimination Lawyer in Pasadena

 According to Government Code section 12926(m)(1), a physical disability limits a major life activity due to its impact on one or more of the following parts of the body:

-Any physical issue affecting a major life activity will likely be considered a disability under the law.
-While the condition’s interference with a major life activity does not need to be substantial, it must make it difficult to achieve a major life activity (including physical, mental, and social activities).
+Any physical issue affecting a major life activity will likely count as a disability under the law.
+The condition’s impact does not need to be substantial, but it must make it difficult to carry out a major life activity (including physical, mental, and social activities).

-An example of a physical disability would be having a broken foot because it would limit a person’s ability to engage in a major life activity, such as walking, working, or interacting with family.
+For example, a broken foot limits a person’s ability to engage in major life activities such as walking, working, or interacting with family.

-The types of reasonable accommodations that an employer may be required to provide for an employee with a broken foot could include giving the employee a preferential parking spot, excusing the employee from having to lift items that weigh more than 10 pounds, or even a temporary leave of absence.
+Reasonable accommodations for an employee with a broken foot may include a reserved parking spot, excusing heavy lifting, or permitting a temporary leave of absence.

 Examples of Mental Disabilities

-Under Government Code section 12926(j)(1), a mental disability is any mental or psychological disorder that limits a major life activity.
-Examples of qualifying mental impairments include:
+Under Government Code section 12926(j)(1), a mental disability is a mental or psychological disorder that limits a major life activity.
+Qualifying mental impairments may include:

-If you believe you’ve been denied appropriate accommodations for your condition or discriminated against due to a physical, mental, or medical condition, our California disability discrimination attorneys may be able to help you seek remedies.
+If you believe your employer denied accommodations because of your physical, mental, or medical condition, our California disability discrimination attorneys may guide you in seeking remedies.

-Understanding the scope of what constitutes a mental disability is vital for employees and employers.
-Conditions like anxiety, depression, and post-traumatic stress disorder (PTSD) can also qualify if they substantially limit one or more major life activities.
-This underscores the importance of open communication between the employee and employer to ensure that suitable accommodations are identified and implemented.
+Understanding what counts as a mental disability protects both employees and employers.
+Disorders such as anxiety, depression, and post-traumatic stress disorder (PTSD) may qualify if they limit one or more major life activities.
+Open communication between employee and employer is key to finding workable accommodations.

 For a free legal consultation with a disability discrimination attorney serving California, call (213) 772-5882.